UBC-MDS/covid-19-cases-vs-tests-analysis/README.md

 With this data, we ask whether there is a difference in the ratio of the new daily tests performed to the new daily cases between Canada and the United States.
-Since the distributions were found to be left skewed and of unequal varaince, we perform a two-tailed hypothesis test checking for the independence of medians using permutation.
-With a significance level of 0.05, we found that there was enough evidence to conclude that the median reponse ratio was significantly different between Canada and the United States (p-value < 0.0001).
+Since the distributions were found to be left skewed and of unequal variance, we performed a two-tailed hypothesis test checking for the independence of medians using permutation.
+With a significance level of 0.05, we found that there was enough evidence to conclude that the median response ratio was significantly different between Canada and the United States (p-value < 0.0001).
 This is one way to begin to assess the different responses and outcomes that these two countries have faced during the pandemic.
 However, further analysis is required to better understand the differences present in